 Outdoor dog kennels are enclosures able to accommodate one or several dogs for long periods of time.
 Shelters use kennels as temporary houses for abandoned dogs.
 Dog breeders use outdoor kennels to safely contain their dogs for parts of each day.
 And finally, farmers often keep their working dogs in kennels overnight.

-Besides shelters, no responsible dog owner plans to keep dogs in outdoor kennels for days in a row; it is generally used overnight or for a few hours everyday in between free-for-all sessions.
+Besides shelters, no responsible dog owner plans to keep dogs in outdoor kennels for days in a row; it is generally used overnight or for a few hours every day in between free-for-all sessions.
 Kennels are extremely important for those living in larges houses and keeping their dogs outdoors.
-An outdoor kennel is a way to keep your dog protected from harm; and do not worry, dogs they can still bark if somebody enters your property!
+An outdoor kennel is a way to keep your dog protected from harm, and do not worry, dogs can still bark if somebody enters your property!

-In this article, we explain you the differentiation between the different types of dog kennels, and then review the top 7 best outdoor kennels currently available.
+In this article, we go over the differentiation between the different types of dog kennels and then review the top 7 best outdoor kennels currently available.